ismailassil/webserv/README.md

 # WebServ

-⚠️ NOTE: This project is currently under active development
+⚠️ **NOTE**: This project is currently under active development

+---

 WebServ is a lightweight, high-performance web server designed for flexibility and scalability.
 This project is currently in progress, with a focus on handling HTTP requests efficiently while maintaining ease of configuration.